 At the end of the 138-day experimental period, spines were plucked from each individual urchin (n=23) for use in scanning electron microscopy (SEM) at the Biological Electron Microscope Facility (BEMF) at the University of Hawaiʻi at Mānoa.
 Approximately 10–20 spines were haphazardly selected from the skirt of the urchin test (possible diagram from (Collard et al., 2016)).
 Spines were soaked in 10mL of 10% bleach solution for 20 minutes to remove organic material, rinsed in distilled water to remove bleach residue, and dried at 60F for 24 hours.
 All spines selected were measured for length using Neiko digital calipers (Resolution: 0.01mm, Accuracy: 0.02mm) and three were randomly selected to be prepped for SEM imaging.
 Each selected spine was cut 2 mm from the tip and base using a fresh razor blade and air blasted to remove dust particles.
 In the event that a spine broke during the mounting process, another spine was randomly selected.
 The mid-section was saved for potential future compositional analysis.
 The base and tip selections were mounted cut-side upward on aluminum stubs using carbon conductive adhesive paint and coated with gold/palladium for 45 seconds in a Hummer 6.2 sputter coater.
 Specimens were viewed with a Hitachi S-4800 Field Emission Scanning Electron Microscope at an accelerating voltage of 5.0 kV.
 Because the SEM allows for maneuverability on the X, Y, and Z planes, stubs could be rotated to ensure a direct overhead image could be captured.

 Images were analyzed using ImageJ (NIH, Bethesda, MD, USA).
 A manual selection of each spine cross-section was made to include only the inner portion of the spine.
-A custom macros was run to convert each image to binary and adjust for outlying bright spots.
+A custom macro script was run to convert each image to binary (black for voids; white for CaCO3) and adjust for outlying bright spots.
 The image was then scanned to divide it in half with equal area on each side.
 Although great care was taken to remove dust before SEM imaging, some spines still had small specks of dust that could interfere with results.
 If dust was visible, images were rotated so the dust occupied only one side.
 If there was too much dust across the entire cross-section, that image was not used in analysis (n=1).
 Three ratios of black to white (left, right, and full) were calculated to represent calcified to non-calcified material.
 There was no difference between left and right non-dusty sides, so analysis was conducted on only one side per image.

 6. Statistical Analyses